SEL-Columbia/dokomoforms/README.md

 ```
 {
     survey_id: '1a2a3a4a',
-    response_id: 'UUID', // randomly generated. might be used more than once (for updates)
+    answer_id: 'UUID', // randomly generated. might be used more than once (for updates)
-    responses: [{
+    answers: [{
         question_id: 'UUID',
-        value: 'string value'
+        answer: 'string value'
     }, ...]
 }
 ```